 For example, if you love the food in a restaurant, you can tell your friends later that “the food was great” or “the food was totally insane” or maybe “that restaurant serves some killer food”.
 Given a human brain’s access to tremendous amount of conversational data and unrivalled pattern recognition capabilities, it can easily interpret all the three phrases above to mean that you were very happy with the food (however I recommend caution with interpreting the third one).
 This is what we refer to as “context” and this is where machines have only begun to get better.

+From human readable addresses to precise geographic coordinates.
 We talk to machines through programming languages that are carefully designed to remove any ambiguity in communication.
 There is no room for context or interpretation of any kind.
 While these languages provide a framework for highly productive “conversations” with the machines, removing context entirely can be impossible in certain situations and lead to poor outcomes.
-A fascinating example of such a situation is geocoding, the process of converting human readable addresses to precise coordinates on a map that a computer can understand.
+Geocoding is a fascinating example of such a situation, converting human readable addresses to precise coordinates on a map that a computer can understand.

 From the perspective of a friend visiting the person staying here, this address is very helpful.
 It has all the information that someone might need to locate this place.
 However, a computer sees 14 different words that it now needs to make sense of before giving out the precise coordinates of the place.
 It might wonder why there is a “-” in front of 560067.
 Should it consider this to be a pincode or not ?
 Or it might know about the Orchid Enclave but not know about nitesh forest hill and subsequently lose confidence in its first choice geocoding.
 What happens if the apartment complex belongs to one of the localities and not the other ?